aayudh454/Pooideae-Drought_Freezing/NpulBdis_drought_freezing_transcriptome.md

 ~/Bin/trinityrnaseq-2.1.1/Analysis/DifferentialExpression/run_DE_analysis.pl --matrix Brachypodium_Nassella.genes.counts.matrix --method voom --samples_file samples_described.txt
 ```

-### Extracting and clustering differentially expressed transcripts
+### 2. Extracting and clustering differentially expressed transcripts (HEATMAP)

 An initial step in analyzing differential expression is to extract those transcripts that are most differentially expressed (most significant FDR and fold-changes) and to cluster the transcripts according to their patterns of differential expression across the samples.
+You should do this **inside the voom folder**.

 ```
 ~/Bin/trinityrnaseq-2.1.1/Analysis/DifferentialExpression/analyze_diff_expr.pl --matrix Brachypodium_Nassella.genes.counts.matrix -P 1e-3 -C 2 --samples samples_described.txt